Knowing and finding love

 Love is the environment in which joy flourishes.
 We can probably recognise that this is where our own real and lasting joys have come from.

 But loving is not simple.
 It’s being wholly focussed on the welfare of another.
 It’s going against the tide of our tendency to be self-focussed.
-But it is what God is, it is the way Jesus lived among us, and it is what we are being shaped for.
+But it is how God goes about being God, it is the way Jesus lived among us, and it is what we are being shaped for.

 The disciples have been receiving this love of the Father reflected in his Son.
 And now, Jesus tells us to make ourselves at home inside his loving—to ‘abide in his love’.